ZenSoftware/zen/libs/nest-auth/README.md

 async getBlogs() { ... }
 ```

 A powerful feature of tightly integrating CASL with Prisma is the ability to get all the records from the database the user has access to.
 You can achieve this by utilizing the parameter decorator `CaslAccessible` that takes a Prisma model name as an argument.
-It will construct the WhereInput given the defined `read` abilities defined in the CASL factory above.
+It will construct the WhereInput given the defined `read` abilities defined in the CASL factory function above.
 You can then apply the WhereInput as an `AND` condition in your Prisma query to narrow queries to only accessible records the user has access to.

 ```ts
 @UseGuards(CaslGuard)